sedcakmak/photo-gallery/README.md

 # Photo Gallery
-Photo Gallery built with React, Framer Motion and Firebase (Firestorage and Firestore)
+Photo Gallery where you can upload your local photos.
+The project is built with React, Framer Motion and Firebase (Firestorage and Firestore)